SuperDOS/Intune-USB-Creator/README.md

 -winPEMediaPath .\WinPE-Media
 -winPEwim .\WinPE-Media\sources\boot.wim ´
 ```
-In the folder IUC data folder there will be folders
+In the folder IUC data folder there will be these folders

 Drivers = Computer model drivers